open-voice-interoperability/docs-archived/technical_committee_meeting_agenda.md

 **Invocation, reading of the LF Antitrust Guidance** **Ways of Working:**
 - when GitHub, when Google, and why
-- Seliverables and Milestone management
+- Deliverables and Milestone management
 - cleaning up the OVON GitHub repository
 **The Master Plan:**
 - LF expectations for transparency, visibility